darkrenaissance/darkfi/doc/src/architecture/overview.md

 applications.
 It is currently under development.
 This overview will outline a few key terms that help explain DarkFi.

-**Cashier:** The Cashier is the entry and exit point to the DarkFi network from other blockchains such as Ethereum, Bitcoin and Solana.
-It is essentially the bridge.
-Its role is to exchange cryptocurrency assets for anonymous _darkened_ tokens that are pegged to the underlying currency, and visa versa.
-Currently, the role of the Cashier is trusted and centralized.
-As a next step, DarkFi plans to implement trust-minimized bridges and eventually fully trustless bridges.

 **Blockchain:** The DarkFi blockchain is based off proof of stake Ouroboros Crypsinous, tuned with a discrete controller to achieve a stable supply, currently under development to achieve instant finality using parallel leader election blockchain. uses Drk consensus token.